nimalangk2418/RAG.ai/README.md

-# RAG.ai
+# <u>RAG.ai</u>
-This is a retrieval and generative tool used for scanning PDFs/Docs for generative insights
+This is a retrieval and generative tool used for scanning PDFs/Docs for generative insights using LLMs.
+### all the python packages needed for the application are in <u>requirements.txt</u>.
+Use the below command to import all the packages
 `` pip install -r requirements.txt ``
+## HF Embeddings:
-# Use the below link for HF Embeddings
+### Use the below link for HF Embeddings.
 About HF Embeddings - "https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2"

+## Upload to Git
-# After running of model.
-Push to git
+### After running of model.
+Use this commands to push into git.
 ``git init ``
 ``git add .``
 ``git commit -m "Final"``